Cascading Three-Disc Sea Urchin Pendant

 Now that I’ve figured out a way to uniquely adapt sea urchin shells to my silver casting process, I’ve fallen in love with that amazing texture all over again.
 And I hope you like it too.

 I cast three discs in sterling silver and oxidized them to emphasize the depth and intricacy of the sea urchin texture.
 A ring interlocks each of the three discs to allow the pendant plenty of movement.
 I love how sleek yet eye-catching this necklace turned out.
 My favorite way to wear it is with a casual or dressy button-down.
+This pendant hangs on a 4 starnd heavy bead sterling silver chain.

 Material: recycled sterling silver